lucasherediadv/scr/README.md

 # Scripts

-Collection of the utilities that I wrote to better interact with my system
+Collection of utilities that I have written to improve the interaction with my system.
+These scripts are primarly intended to be run in a bash terminal.

-## Usage
+## Structure

-Each folder contains the main program and a `README.md` in which I describe the purpose of the script and how to use it
+Each folder has a main program and a `README.md` which describes the purpose of the script and how to use it.